 Scripts for PIN Analysis

-Added on 2009 Dec 4: two new scripts, hxdpinxbpi and hxdpinxblc, allow users to create the source(+background) and background spectra/light curves in one step, following the step-by-step instructions below.
+Two scripts, hxdpinxbpi and hxdpinxblc, allow users to create the source(+background) and background spectra/light curves in one step, following the step-by-step instructions below.
 These scripts have been released as part of Suzaku FTOOLS V14 in HEAsoft V6.8.

 1. Usage for Spectral Analysis: